 The central city is a relatively unpleasant place to be, because it is hostile to pedestrians.
 This discourages tourists but also reduces its value for residents and regular visitors.
 And Oxford has dangerous air pollution levels.

 The city centre is too threatening for most potential cyclists, even though almost all of Oxford is within reasonably comfortable cycling distance of the city centre.
-A significant fraction of residents commute by bicycle, but that could be significantly higher and the share of utility cycling is clearly much lower.
+A significant fraction of residents commute by bicycle, but that could be a fair bit higher and the share of utility cycling is clearly much lower.

 The county council recently released its transport plan out to 2035, which included some ideas out to 2065.
 Looking at that inspired me to think about what a long-term solution to Oxford's transport problems might be.